LarsBesselmann/WCA-EJA-GettingStarted/README.md

 </details>

 Congratulations!
-You have successfully used **watsonx Code Assistant** to perform different tasks during an application mdoernization journey.
+You have successfully used **watsonx Code Assistant** to perform different tasks during an application modernization journey.

 **===== END OF LAB =====**